How is Glaucoma Diagnosed?

 Your eye pressure will always be checked when screening for glaucoma.
 The normal range is about 7 to 21.
 It is important to understand that you don’t need high eye pressure to have glaucoma.
 There are other factors besides pressure that help us determine if you have glaucoma (see below).
 High eye pressure is, however, definitely a risk factor for glaucoma.
 For this reason, if your eye pressure is above 21, further testing will be done to check for glaucoma.

 Your optic nerve is also examined – generally after dilating drops have been used to make the pupil larger.
 The optic nerve has a central pit, called the “cup”.
 If this central pit is larger than normal, we call this “cupping” and the eye is considered suspicious for glaucoma.
 If the appearance of the optic nerve is suggestive of glaucoma, further testing will be done.
-The eye is also examined for other eye conditions that put you at risk for glaucoma.
+The eye is also examined for other eye conditions including pseudoexfoliation and pigment dispersion syndrome that increase the risk for glaucoma.

 Is Eye Pressure Always High in Glaucoma?